zivlakmilos/magicbook/README.md

 }
 ```

-### Builds
+## Builds

-You must add a `builds` array that specifies your builds.
+You must add a `builds` array to your configuration that specifies your build settings.
 Here's an example with the bare minimum setting to build a website.

 ```json
 {